 In 1824, he ran against Andrew Jackson for the highest political office in the land - the presidency.
 Jackson actually had more votes in that election (both popular and electoral), but he did not have the necessary majority to be elected.
 When no presidential candidate has a majority in this country, the Constitution says that the House of Representatives gets to choose the next president (see the Twelfth Amendment, Section 1).
-Thus, when one of the other losing candidates threw his support behind Adams, and so John Quincy Adams was elected president.
+Thus, when one of the other losing candidates threw his support behind Adams, John Quincy Adams was elected president.
 Like his father, though, he was only elected to one term; as he lost his rematch with Andrew Jackson.
 Ironically, though, he had a more distinguished career after the presidency than before, elected to Congress in 1831, and serving until his death in 1848.
 During this time, he campaigned actively against slavery - something which he found far more rewarding than anything he did as president; and he greatly enjoyed his fiery crusade against slavery.
 He was also active in a major Supreme Court case involving slavery, allowing the Amistad Africans to be transported away from American shores.
 The movie Amistad portrays this court case, and is one of the few media to depict John Quincy Adams at all.

 The biggest media to portray him was "The Adams Chronicles," which focuses primarily on his father; but also spends the better part of four hours on John Quincy Adams.
 If you want to know about this man, this is the series I direct you to.
 Whatever your interest in Adams, he was one of the greatest diplomats in American history; and a far better president than his obscurity today would indicate.
 He was a true successor to his father, but was also a great statesman in his own right.